-- Explore the very latest in Japanese contemporary art, architecture and design with writer Stephen Crafti - Enjoy an exclusive Kintsugi Demonstration by Kunio Nakamura, and discover the concepts behind this unique Japanese transformation of broken objects. - Visit Naoshima, Japan's 'art island', renowned for its contemporary art museums and outdoor sculptures. - Explore masterpieces by Japan's great architect Tadao Ando, including his Shiba Ryotaro Memorial Museum, Honpukuji (Water Temple) on Awaji Island and the Benesse House Museum on Naoshima Island. - Discover exquisite Japanese textiles at Hosoo in Kyoto and Nuno Works Warehouse in Tokyo. - Tour Frank Lloyd Wright's beautiful Jiyu Gakuen Girls' School and Le Corbusier's National Museum of Western Art. - Encounter a stunning early modern interpretation of a traditional Japanese residence at Kusuo Yasuda's Former Residence (1919), and the restoration of traditional machiya houses for use as the most contemporary of guest houses and design stores. - Tour Vermicular Village in Nagoya, home to cast iron cookware that focuses on precision, durability and excellence. - Be uplifted by one of Tokyo's finest gardens at the Nezu Museum and by the modern art exhibits of 21-21 Design Sight by Tadao Ando and Issey Mikyake. - Dine on superb Japanese cuisine that reflects the importance of flavour, artistry and aesthetics in each dish. - Visit Japan's most dynamic cities during the beautiful crisp winter, avoiding the tourist crowds.
+Explore the very latest in Japanese contemporary art, architecture and design with writer Stephen Crafti.

+- Visit Naoshima, Japan's 'art island', renowned for its contemporary art museums and outdoor sculptures. - Explore masterpieces by Japan's great architect Tadao Ando, including his Shiba Ryotaro Memorial Museum, Honpukuji (Water Temple) on Awaji Island and the Benesse House Museum on Naoshima Island. - Discover exquisite Japanese textiles at Hosoo in Kyoto and Nuno Works Warehouse in Tokyo. - Tour Frank Lloyd Wright's beautiful Jiyu Gakuen Girls' School and Le Corbusier's National Museum of Western Art. - Encounter a stunning early modern interpretation of a traditional Japanese residence at Kusuo Yasuda's Former Residence (1919), and the restoration of traditional machiya houses for use as the most contemporary of guest houses and design stores. - Tour Vermicular Village in Nagoya, home to cast iron cookware that focuses on precision, durability and excellence. - Be uplifted by one of Tokyo's finest gardens at the Nezu Museum and by the modern art exhibits of 21-21 Design Sight by Tadao Ando and Issey Mikyake. - Dine on superb Japanese cuisine that reflects the importance of flavour, artistry and aesthetics in each dish. - Visit Japan's most dynamic cities during the beautiful crisp winter, avoiding the tourist crowds.

-Overnight Kyoto (2 nights) • Kobe (2 nights) • Kurashiki (2 nights) • Tokyo (5 nights)
+Overnight Kyoto (2 nights) • Kobe (2 nights) • Kurashiki (2 nights) • Nagoya (1 night) • Tokyo (4 nights)